linroger/FinanceCompendium/X. Quantitative Trading/A primer on Capital Structure Arbitrage.md

 After the trade has been opened, there are four scenarios that can occur:

-NaN.  $c_t$  and  $S_t$  both decrease.
+1. $c_t$ and $S_t$ both decrease.
 In this case convergence occurs, hence the trader profits from both positions.
-NaN.  $c_t$  decreases but  $S_t$  increases.
+2. $c_t$ decreases but $S_t$ increases.
 In this case the trader profits from his CDS position but yields a loss from his equity position.
 He will profit if the former falls more rapidly than the latter rises, giving place to partial convergence.
-NaN.  $c_t$  increases but  $S_t$  decreases.
+3. $c_t$ increases but $S_t$ decreases.
 In this scenario, the trader profits from his equity position, but suffers a loss from selling the credit protection.
 He will profit if the former rises less rapidly than the latter decreases, giving place to another case of partial convergence.
-NaN.  $c_t$  and  $S_t$  both increase.
+4. $c_t$ and $S_t$ both increase.
 In this case, divergence occurs, and the trader makes a loss on both positions regardless of the size of the equity hedge.

 # Risks of Trading Strategy